ademakov/MainMemory/README.md

 # Status

-The project is at early stage naw.
+The project is at early stage now.

 It has been developed as a proof of concept and as a personal research vehicle for some time already.
 And it was run mostly against memslap and